foremanlb/Pokecard-Info/README.md

 Added more classes and id's to items as they were generated to assist styling choices.

 Added animated buttons to create more aesthetics.

+Made link open in new tab so as to not lose place on page.